nmeusling/sme0230_trafficlight/README.md

 is done for row, column, and diagonal.
 In addition, this part includes the option to select a Player vs Player or Player vs Computer game mode.
 The Computer play is random.

+### Part 4

+The computer mode has been improved so that the computer now follows a strategy to win instead of simply playing a random move.